 Watch Part 2 and earn up to 0.5 CME credits.

-Part 3 of this series will focus on the use of exercise stress with F-18 flurpiridaz and discuss issues that need to be considered when reviewing these images.
-In addition, 2 real world clinical cases from Houston Methodist Hospital will be discussed.
+Part 3 focuses on the use of exercise stress with F-18 flurpiridaz and discusses key issues to consider when reviewing these images.
+Two real-world clinical cases from Houston Methodist Hospital will be presented.

 Learning Objectives